rscoones/MockServer/docs/mockfiles.md

 ##Files
-Mock files can be created in one of 2 ways, as a JavaScript object or as a function that returns an object.
+Mock files can be created in one of a few ways.

 ###Object approach
 Simplest and quickest way to return your mocked API